Mouhamadou305/blog/README.md

 ## JSON-server

-Install json server with npm and run it in the root folder of the todo-list application.
+Install json server with npm and run it in the root folder of the blog application.
 On the environment.ts file, the endpoint of the json-server is specified.
 You can change it if needed.

 ## Development server